A person is considered a producer for ITT/AV under the Electrical and Electronic Equipment (EEE) Regulation if they supply ITT/AV into Ontario and:

 - Every hauler, processor and refurbisher that is part of their collection or management system

-Supply data must be submitted in accordance with the Registry Procedure – Verification and Audit.
-Verification of supply data and management reductions (e.g., post-consumer recycled content) is required starting in 2022.
-Verification requirements are outlined in the registry procedure.
+Supply data must be submitted in accordance with the EEE Registry Procedure – Verification and Audit.
+Starting in 2023 and every year thereafter, verification of supply data and management reductions (e.g., post-consumer recycled content) is only required for large producers, as defined in the Batteries and ITT/AV Supply Data Verification Procedure.
+Small producers will no longer be required to submit a verification report but will be subject to inspections.
+Verification requirements are outlined in Appendix D of the EEE Registry Procedure – Verification and Audit

 Have questions about supply data reporting?
 View the following resources: